ga4gh-discovery/data-connect/hugo/content/docs/getting-started/provision-data.md

 {{</code/float-window>}}
 {row-divider}
 #### Tables-in-a-bucket example
 The specification allows for a no-code implementation as a collection of files served statically.
-This is the easiest way to start experimenting with the GA4GH Search API.
-As long as your storage bucket conforms to the correct file structure and it has the correct sharing permissions, it is a valid Search implementation.
+This is the easiest way to start experimenting with GA4GH Search.
+As long as your storage bucket conforms to the correct file structure and it has the correct sharing permissions, it is a valid GA4GH Search implementation.

 A concrete example implementation is [available here](https://storage.googleapis.com/ga4gh-tables-example/tables) and [try browsing this implementation](/docs/getting-started/consume-data/#browsing) with these commands.